VelJG/AWS-Worklog/content/2-Proposal/_index.md

 chapter: false
 pre: " <b> 2. </b> "
 ---
-# Proposal: Automated AWS Incident Response and Forensics Workshop (Revised)
+# Proposal: Automated AWS Incident Response and Forensics Workshop

 ### 1. Executive Summary
 The Automated Incident Response and Forensics Workshop is designed to provide security and operations teams with hands-on experience building an AWS-native, cost-optimized security automation pipeline.
 The revised architecture leverages Amazon GuardDuty for detection, instantly orchestrates complex threat containment via **AWS Step Functions**, and utilizes a robust, modern data pipeline with **AWS Glue and Athena** for highly efficient forensic analysis and visualization via a **CloudFront/S3 Dashboard**.
 The system is configured for high automation and minimal operational cost, making it ideal for an enterprise pilot.